anthonyjmartinez/staart/README.md

 Documentation can be found [here](https://docs.rs/staart/).

-## Roadmap

-- [ ] Support following files in Windows environments
-- [x] Customize error handling such that missing file handles do not crash the program
+### Windows Support

+`staart` will at least *run* in a Windows environment as of v0.4.0, but the behavior is not identical to the Linux environment for reasons unknown to the developer.
+Contributions are welcome if someone wishes to fix this.

 ### License